Google will pay Murdoch-owned News Corp for the right to distribute some of its content

 U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

-“News Showcase now has partnerships with over 500 publications around the world, demonstrating the value this product can bring to our news partners and readers everywhere,” Google President of Global Partnerships Don Harrison said in an emailed statement.
+“News Showcase now has partnerships with over 500 publications around the world, demonstrating the value this product can bring to our news partners and readers everywhere,” Google President of Global Partnerships Don Harrison said in a statement.
 “We hope to announce even more partnerships soon.”

 In a news release, News Corp called the deal a “historic” success that would lead to “significant” payments to the company.